-Across Inverciyde there is provision for 11 Community Councils, with representatives from Police Scotland and Inverciyde Council's Community Warden Service attending meetings allowing both services to provide an update of activity within the community council area as well as giving the Community Council the opportunity to raise issues with both services.
-In addition to this, Inverciyde Council's Community Safety Unit produces a monthly community safety report which is available online:
+Across Invercive there is provision for 11 Community Councils, with representatives from Police Scotland and Invercive Council's Community Warden Service attending meetings.
+This allows both services to provide an update of activity within the community council area as well as giving the Community Council the opportunity to raise issues.
+Invercive Council's Community Safety Unit produces a monthly community safety report which is available on the Council's website.